Yongjin0207/FlankingViz/README.md

 FlankingViz is a command-line tool for mapping flanking sequences to plant reference genomes and identifying nearby annotated genes based on genomic coordinates.
 It supports species-specific configuration through YAML profiles and generates standalone interactive HTML output for insertion site inspection.

-The current release includes default profiles for rice, soybean, and maize.
+The current release includes default profiles for rice, soybean, and two maize reference assemblies.

 Before running FlankingViz for the first time, users should initialize the local reference resources with `bash setup.sh`.